 Zhangjiajie Hunan, China Travel Guide

 Most foreign visitors, including U.S. Citizens, need a visa to enter China for tourism.
 Zhangjiajie Hehua International Airport (DYG) does not participate inside China's transit visa exemption policies.
 A valid visa is needed for entry, even if you transit through another Chinese city.
-The application process generally takes 1-2 months, so apply well in advance of your planned departure date.
+How to apply generally takes 1-2 months, so make sure to apply well ahead of time of your planned departure date.

 The visa application fee varies by nationality.
-For U.S. Citizens, a regular single-entry visa typically costs around $185, could be different.
-There isn't any separate entry fee for China itself upon arrival.
+For U.S. Citizens, a regular single-entry visa typically costs around $185, might be different.
+There isn't any separate the price to get in China itself upon arrival.

 Upon arrival, present your valid passport and Chinese visa to immigration officials.
-Most foreign nationals aged 14-70 provide fingerprints upon entry.
+Most foreign nationals aged 14-70 provide fingerprints on entering.
 Complete an arrival/departure card, usually received on the plane or at immigration.

 Generally not needed for Zhangjiajie attractions.